Consumer price index and inflation page

 « Index » ?

-The sliding salary scale is the mechanism for automatically indexing wages to inflation in Luxembourg.
-In Luxembourgish, it is often referred to as the "Index".
-The mechanism is designed to preserve employees' purchasing power.
-It was first introduced in 1921 for railway employees and civil servants.
+The sliding salary scale is the mechanism used in Luxembourg to automatically index wages to inflation.
+In Luxembourgish, it is often referred to as the ‘Index’.
+The mechanism is designed to preserve the purchasing power of employees.
+The instrument was first introduced in 1921 for railway workers and civil servants.
 It was extended to the entire economy in 1975.
-An wage indexation on the sliding salary scale is triggered when the half-yearly average of the consumer price index (base 100 at 1.1.1948) differs by 2.5% from the maturity rating (cote d’échéance).
+A wage indexation (in Luxembourgish: ‘eng Indextranche’) of the sliding salary scale is triggered when the half-yearly average of the consumer price index (base 100 on 1 January 1948) shows a difference of 2.5% compared to the last maturity rating.

 How is the consumer price index calculated?

-The basic principle is to monitor price evolutions for the same product or service in the same outlet, to be able to calculate relevant price evolutions.
-STATEC tracks the prices of different brands, different types, different sizes and prices in different shops.
+The basic principle is to monitor the price of the same product or service in the same point of sale each month in order to calculate a relevant price trend.
+STATEC monitors the prices of different brands, different types, different sizes and prices in different shops.

-Since 2018, scanner data has been included in the regular production of the consumer price index.
-These are electronic files sent by several supermarkets directly to STATEC.
-With this new data source, around 90,000 additional varieties are included in the calculation of the CPI (for the year 2023).
-STATEC will continue to exploit this data source and extend its coverage in the coming years.
+Surveyors physically visit around 580 points of sale, or contact them by email and telephone, or collect prices from websites.
+In this way, around 7,700 prices for different goods and services are collected each month.
+Since 2018, ‘scanner data’, i.e. checkout data, has been included in the regular production of the consumer price index.
+This consists of electronic files sent directly to STATEC by several supermarkets.
+With this new data source, around 90,000 additional varieties are included in the CPI calculation.
+STATEC will continue to use this data source and expand its coverage in the coming years.

 How is a new application rating activated?

-A new wage indexation is triggered if the half-yearly average of the general index linked to the 1.1.1948 base shows a difference of 2.5% from the last maturity rating (cote d’échéance).
+A new wage indexation is triggered if the half-yearly average of the general index linked to the base date of 1 January 1948 shows a difference of 2.5% from the last maturity rating.

 Glossary